tensorlayer/TensorLayer/docs/user/tutorial.rst

 To understand the PTB tutorial, you can also read `TensorFlow PTB tutorial
 <https://www.tensorflow.org/versions/r0.9/tutorials/recurrent/index.html#recurrent-neural-networks>`_.

-(Note that, TensorLayer support DynamicRNNLayer after v1.1, so you can set the input/output dropouts, number of RNN layer in one single layer)
+(Note that, TensorLayer supports DynamicRNNLayer after v1.1, so you can set the input/output dropouts, number of RNN layer in one single layer)

 .. code-block:: python